 - Regular Decision acceptance rate: ~2% or lower

 Harvard offers Restrictive Early Action (REA), not Early Decision.
 REA means you can apply early to Harvard but cannot apply Early Decision to any other school.
 You can still apply Early Action elsewhere.
 The early round is meaningfully more favorable, but only students who are genuinely Harvard-ready should apply early.
+Our Early Decision acceptance rate analysis explains how early rounds affect your odds at schools like Harvard.

 What Does the Admitted Student Profile Look Like?